-Investing in research and development is critical to ensure the future competitiveness of our country.
-Every day, Americans benefit from public investment in scientific research.
-This research has allowed disabled veterans to use artificial limbs to adjust back to everyday life, protected our firefighters with advances in turnout gear, and saved households money on their energy bills through the use of solar panels and Light Emitting Diodes (LEDs).
-These innovations, along with many more, have spurred economic growth, improved Americans’ daily lives and shown that investments in research have continued to pay off.
+Scientific progress and technological innovation are critical to ensuring the future competitiveness of our country.
+This requires continued and reliable investment in scientific research and development, as well as in STEM education.
+This research has allowed disabled veterans to use artificial limbs to adjust back to everyday life, protected our firefighters with advances in turnout gear, and saved households money on energy bills through the use of alternative energy sources.
+These innovations, along with many more, have spurred economic growth, improved Americans’ daily lives, and demonstrated a return on investment that benefits our communities.

-NASA’s leadership in STEM education through the National Space Grant College and Fellowship Program (Space Grant) enables students across the country to engage in outreach activities and research projects that prepare them for STEM careers.
-This program is critical for preparing the next generation of scientists and researchers to work on NASA’s long term goals and discover future innovations.
-New Jersey’s Space Grant Consortium, led by Rutgers University, involves a total of 17 institutions which include the Liberty Science Center, New Jersey City University, and Stevens Institute of Technology.
+Furthermore, NASA contractors employ suppliers throughout the United States, including New Jersey, to help build NASA’s Deep Space Exploration Systems supporting missions to the Moon, Mars, and beyond.
+In New Jersey, there are currently 120 suppliers that support NASA’s deep space exploration program.
+Additionally, NASA missions inspire the next generation of scientists to pursue careers in STEM.
+That is why I am a member of the NASA Caucus and support annual appropriations to NASA’s National Space Grant College and Fellowship Program (Space Grant), enabling students across the country to engage in outreach activities and research projects that prepare them for STEM careers.
+New Jersey’s Space Grant Consortium, led by Rutgers University, involves a total of 17 institutions which include the Liberty Science Center, New Jersey City University, the New Jersey Institute of Technology, and Stevens Institute of Technology.

 More on Scientific Discovery